MICHAEL-STEWART0/smol_personal_projects/README.md

 # GitRepository

-#Welcome to my gitRepository!
+Welcome to my gitRepository!

-# I am still learning but this is where i push all of my commits
+I am part of 100devs and this is where I push all of my commits